-Belonging to two distinct artist generations and contexts, James Richards and Leslie Thornton developed their first collaborative project Crossing in 2016.
-This video installation materializes an intense phase of exchange between the artists, both enabled and limited by exchanging footage via online sharing platforms.
+James Richards and Leslie Thornton are showing their first collaborative project Crossing (2016) at the Secession.
+This video installation materializes an intense phase of exchange between the artists who belong to two distinct generations and contexts.
 Thornton, a media artist who herself was influenced by Paul Sharits, Yvonne Rainer, and Joan Jonas often deploys projections complicated by ample sound-image interactions.
 Likewise, musical composition is key to Richard’s practice.
 Both artists’ work is motivated by their understanding of cinema and video as original languages and forms of thinking.